erigontech/erigon/README.md

 - Set up your config file (copy one of the examples found in the repository root directory, and edit as required)
 - run `./build/bin/cdk-erigon --config="./hermezconfig-{network}.yaml"` (complete the name of your config file as required)

-NB: `--externalcl` flag is removed in upstream erigon so beware of re-using commands/config

 ### Run modes
 cdk-erigon can be run as an RPC node which will use the data stream to fetch new block/batch information and track a remote sequencer (the default behaviour).
 It can also run as a sequencer.
 To enable the sequencer, set the `CDK_ERIGON_SEQUENCER` environment variable to `1` and start the node.